Barbara Cass-Beggs: Biography

 She was vice-president of the Canadian Society for Traditional Music between 1968 and 1971 and then from 1972 to 1974.
-Between 1972 to 1976, Cass-Beggs educated music to children privately in Vancouver and thereafter in Ottawa.
+Between 1972 and 1976, Cass-Beggs educated music to children privately in Vancouver and thereafter in Ottawa.
 By 1983, she had an enrolment of almost 250 children at her Ottawa Listen, Like Learn pre-school program, and gave two musical courses for mothers who were musical-literate.
 Cass-Beggs agreed to continue educating infant since parents kept asking her to teach younger children.
 She presented a paper at an international education and technology conference in Tel Aviv in 1984 and was invited to teach baby/parent classes in Vienna two years later.
 Cass-Beggs was invited by Ann Limor, a Bostonian immigrant to Israel, to train instructors and present workshops in Haifa and Jerusalem in 1988.
 She returned to Jerusalem in April 1989 to do conduct training courses and more workshops.
 It was there Cass-Beggs established a Listen Like Learn Association.
 She presented the paper How music is first introduced as a keynote speaker at the International Society for Music Education conference in Finland in August 1990.
 Cass-Beggs was an active member of Planned Parenthood, the Canadian Voice of Women for Peace, Oxfam and was a founder member of Regina's Unitarian Church.